Table of Contents

 Thermostat

-A harmful rise in body temperature might be caused by difficult building work, heated conditions, or naturally occurring heat.
-This can quickly develop into a problem in small locations that are challenging to escape, even under ideal circumstances.
+A harmful rise in body temperature may be caused by strenuous physical activity, hot conditions, or naturally occurring heat.
+This can quickly develop into a problem in small, confined spaces that are challenging to escape, even under ideal circumstances.

 Due to the constrained nature of a limited space, heat can build quickly.